How To Create a STAR Method Resume (With Examples)

-Potential job candidates often rely on their resumes to get them to the next step in an application process.
+Potential job candidates often rely on their resumes to get them to the next step in the hiring process.
 By using a method called STAR, you can create a resume that shows your value as a job candidate.
 This method allows you to match your skills to job qualifications by pairing your work experience with relevant examples.

-In this article, we explain what the STAR method is, how it works and how you can adapt it for a resume.
+In this article, we explain what the STAR method is, how the method works and how you can adapt it for a resume.

 What is the STAR method?